 These three — the business, marketing, and sales plans — all serve the purpose of directing your sales team’s efforts.
 You map these out during the start of the fiscal year, for instance, and then build on them throughout the year.

-When Should You Create and Update Your Sales Plan Template?
+When Should I Create and Update My Sales Plan Template?

-A lot of businesses develop and improve their sales plan template on a regular basis.
-Some do it every 6 or 12 months, or as the need arises.
+A lot of businesses develop and improve their sales plan template when necessary.
+Some do it every 6 or 12 months.